Code Lyoko: Evolution: Supporting

-Primarily known by his alias, Franz Hopper, he is the late father of Aelita and first husband of Anthea Hopper-Tyron.
+Primarily known by his alias, Franz Hopper, he is Aelita's late father and first husband of Anthea Hopper-Tyron.

 Filming and production

 The budget for the series was expected to be €5,600,000.

-Jérôme Mouscadet, who served as director of Code Lyoko, and Sophie Decroisette, head writer for the original show's first 3 seasons, were involved early in Evolution before leaving due to creative differences.
+Jérôme Mouscadet, who served as director of Code Lyoko, and Sophie Decroisette, head writer for the original show's first three seasons, were involved early on in Evolution before leaving due to creative differences.
 Decroisette specifically wrote the bible for Evolution and synopses for the first couple episodes with Mouscadet, but ultimately left after "I... saw that production wanted to be on a particular story level that didn't agree with my ideas for the series."